Content KPIs

 Content KPIs: Which of my content is actually successful?

-ROI (return on investment) are particularly important in times of crisis.
-After all, you are probably even more motivated to make targeted use of your financial and human resources at the moment.
-In this article, I will show you how you can measure the success of your content - as a freelancer or in an agency.
+ROI (return on investment) become particularly important.
+After all, you are probably even more motivated to use your financial and human resources in a targeted manner at the moment.
+In this article, I’ll show you how you can measure the success of your content – as a freelancer or in an agency.

 1. Attract the right target group and then